xigt/lgid/README.md

-after-window-size                  | number of lines after an IGT to consider close-window-size                  | smaller window before an IGT after-close-window-size            | smaller window after an IGT gloss-lm-threshold                 | overlap threshold for gloss-lm features word-n-gram-size                   | number of tokens in word-lm n-grams character-n-gram-size              | number of chars in character-lm n-grams crubadan-word-size                 | number of tokens in crubadan word-lm n-grams crubadan-char-size                 | number of chars in crubadan character-lm n-grams morpheme-delimiter                 | regular expression for tokenizing morphemes frequent-mention-threshold         | minimum window mentions to be "frequent" after-frequent-mention-threshold   | min. mentions after an IGT to be "frequent"
+after-window-size                  | number of lines after an IGT to consider close-window-size                  | smaller window before an IGT after-close-window-size            | smaller window after an IGT word-n-gram-size                   | number of tokens in word-lm n-grams morpheme-n-gram-size               | number of tokens in morpheme-lm n-grams character-n-gram-size              | number of chars in character-lm n-grams Crúbadán-char-size                 | number of chars in Crúbadán character-lm n-grams Crúbadán-word-size                 | number of tokens in Crúbadán word-lm n-grams morpheme-delimiter                 | regular expression for tokenizing morphemes frequent-mention-threshold         | minimum window mentions to be "frequent" after-frequent-mention-threshold   | min. mentions after an IGT to be "frequent"